ReturnInfinity/BareMetal-OS/README.md

 	./baremetal.sh install

-This command installs the boot sector, loader (Pure64), kernel, and simple command line interface (Monitor) to the disk image.
-If you want to attach your own binary to the end of the kernel you can use `./baremetal.sh install mybinary.bin`
+This command installs the software to the disk image.

 ## Installing the demos